Pellagra is a condition that occurs due to a lack of vitamin B-3, otherwise known as niacin.

 The underlying causes of primary and secondary pellagra are different.

 Primary pellagra occurs if a person’s diet is low in niacin.
-The people who are most at risk of getting primary pellagra are those whose diet relies mainly on maize.
+The people who are

 A person who cannot absorb vitamin B-3, despite having a diet rich in niacin, may develop secondary pellagra.
 A significant risk factor for secondary pellagra is alcohol use disorder.